 Everyone loves a good recommendation.
 And, sometimes, advocating for your favorite small business is as easy as clicking ‘share’ on their latest social media post.

 I personally have many friends who operate side hustles or small businesses of their own.
-One of my local photography friends has been using her Instagram Story to share the work of fellow photographers across the U.S., hoping that by providing them with more eyes they will garner new business.
-Another friend posted a question box to her Instagram Story asking her followers to share their favorite businesses so she could support them.
-She then shared the answers as well, providing word-of-mouth to others who may be interested in shopping small.
+As an example, photographers have begun using their Instagram Stories to share the work of fellow photographers across the U.S., hoping that by providing them with more eyes they will garner new business.
+Other small businesses and small business supporters have started conversations on social media to gather small business recommendations that can be shared out more broadly, creating a growing word-of-mouth network for people interested in shopping small.

 Now is the perfect time to scream your favorite small business names from the proverbial rooftop.
 If you share one of their posts to your Facebook feed or Twitter account and a couple of your followers make a purchase, you’ve directly helped this business by merely sharing your love for them!
 So share the holiday love by talking about your favorite businesses online.

 8. Sign up for their email list (or other method of outreach)

 We may be a little bit biased here, but email marketing newsletters are one of the best ways to stay in touch with your favorite small businesses!
 By signing up for your favorite business’ email list, you’re telling them, “I want to hear more from you!”
 Remember, there is a real human being behind each of your favorite small shops, so every time they get a new signup it assures them that people support their work and are rooting for them.
 Plus, signing up for email lists means you’ll be the first to know about their upcoming announcements, such as product drops or new offerings.